bentlema/puppet-tutorial-pe/tutorial/vbox/09-Install-GitLab.md

        http://localhost:24080/users/password/edit?reset_password_token=Zo9b6dFY4Ld7YvvW7iCC
        ```
      - Next try logging in as yourself using the account you just created and set the password for
-       - Note:  if unable to get the reset link to work, you can also set the password via the webGUI
+       - Note:  if unable to get the reset link to work, you can also set the password via the webGUI as the root user
+       - Click on the **Wrench** icon again
+       - Click **Users**
+       - Click the **Edit** button next to your account
+       - Scroll a bit down, and you'll find where you can set your password
+       - Enter your choice of password twice, and click **Save Changes**

 - Once your are logged in as yourself (as the user you just created) the continue...

+- Click the GitLab icon top/center (the Orange Origami Fox Head thingy) to get to the Dashboard

 - Create a group called `puppet`
-     - If you click on the GitLab icon in the top-left, you should land on the main 'Your Projects' page, or for new accounts, you should see 'Greate New Group' link on the landing page
      - Click on **New Group**
      - Enter the group name `puppet`
      - Select **Public**